OMG 2: Critical response

 In a negative review, Rahul Desai of Film Companion wrote "When the film belatedly wakes up to its own chauvinism, it throws in a few quick nods to the link between sexual repression and abuse.
 Most of them reek of tokenism."
 Saibal Chatterjee of NDTV wrote "To sum up, OMG 2 aspires to be as sharp as a scalpel but is actually as blunt as the back of a knife."
+Shilajit Mishra of The Hindu wrote "Amit Rai's fantasy film takes a light and religion-backed approach to encourage sex education in schools and homes".
+Deepa Gahlot of Rediff.com gave the movie 2.5 out of 5 stars and wrote "Some of the points are intelligently presented, and there are bursts of genuine humour -- Malhotra's expressions are priceless -- but the film is like an argument for the sake of argument".

+Pratikshya Mishra of The Quint rated the movie 3 out 5 quints and wrote "Reviewing this film is confusing mostly because its intentions are so firmly in the right place.
+Further, the film is funny.
+The writers have found the right places to elicit laughs and it always works".
+Nandini Ramnath of Scroll.in gave an overall positive review for the film and wrote "The 156-minute OMG 2 always has its heart in the right place.
+Its concept is carefully steered, taking care to offer a progressive interpretation of Hinduism without causing offence.
+Yet, the use of religion to dispel misinformation as well as encourage social change sometimes comes off as a crutch, rather than a necessity".

 Box office

 As of 7 September 2023, the film has grossed ₹178.77 crore in India, with a further ₹42.31 crore in overseas, for a worldwide total of ₹221.08 crore.